humdrum-tools/humdrum-documentation/guide/ch27/index.md

 ```
 > -o \'\*\*text\' \> temp3

-With this cleaved data we can now use the **context** command to
+With this cleaved data we can now use the <span class="tool">context</span> command to
 amalgamate phrase-related text.
-Finally, **rid** is used to eliminate
+Finally, <span class="tool">rid</span> is used to eliminate
 everything but non-null data records.

 ```bash